-The fact that Chicago will host NASCAR's inaugural street race gives van Gisbergen a little edge because half of this year's Supercars schedule, including the races at Bathurst, Albert Park, and Townsville's Reid Park, will take place on temporary tracks.
+The fact that Chicago will host NASCAR's inaugural street race gives Van Gisbergen a bit of an edge given that half of this year's Supercars schedule, including the races at Bathurst, Albert Park and Townsville's Reid Park, will take place on temporary tracks.

-Supercars have a speed limit for the pit lane, so to use it, drivers just need to slow down their cars far enough to cross the control line.
+Supercars have a speed limit for the pit lane, so to use it, drivers need to slow down their cars far enough to cross the control line.
 The car's speed is then restricted by the ECU.
-But in his quick introduction to NASCAR, Shane van Gisbergen may find pit road to be one of his toughest difficulties.
+In his quick introduction to NASCAR, Shane van Gisbergen may find pit road to be one of his toughest difficulties.

-As he works for a solution that isn't overly cautious but is yet doable for someone with no experience in driving a Cup Series car, Van Gisbergen finds himself faced with the manual speed limiter employed in NASCAR, something he says has been difficult to get a grasp on.
+As he works for a solution that isn't overly cautious but still doable for someone with no experience in driving a Cup Series car, Van Gisbergen finds himself faced with the manual speed limiter employed in NASCAR, something he says has been difficult to get a grasp on.

 "Obviously they don't have any speed limiter, so when you go to a certain speed, the dash changes to the shift lights of what rev target they're going for.
 And then you basically drive to an amount of revs and it's in whatever increments you set it to," the 34-year-old said.

-Shane van Gisbergen flew to the United States the day after the Betr Darwin Triple Crown and thinks the extra time spent with Trackhouse has been crucial and essential for him.
+Shane van Gisbergen flew to the United States the day after the Betr Darwin Triple Crown.
+He believes the extra time spent with Trackhouse has been crucial and essential for him.

 Shane Van Gisbergen opens up about his future in NASCAR